-Take advantage of signup bonuses being offered by home loan lenders and save on what matters.
+Take advantage of signup bonuses that home loan lenders are offering and save on what matters.

 Unless you’ve been extremely frugal and have saved up enough money to buy a property outright, at some point in your life you are probably going to need a mortgage.
 Luckily, the home loan market is a competitive one and lenders are offering an increasing amount of deals and bonuses when you sign up with them.
 These are referred to signup bonuses and they can save you money on interest, reduce your fees, allow you to package financial services or reward you with cash or prizes.

 There’s a range of these bonuses on offer, so be sure to compare and find the deal that appeals most to you.
 Keep in mind that this loan will be with you for a long time, so these signup bonuses should only sweeten the deal or act as a tie-breaking feature when you are comparing your home loan options.

 Lenders can offer a huge range of signup bonuses that you can take advantage of, including:

 This signup bonus is a popular offer from lenders and involves them offering a reduction in fees for a limited time, such as no annual fee or no account-keeping fees for the first year.
 They may even waive some of the fees for the life of the loan.
 Lenders often require you to sign up online or before a certain date in order to take advantage of this kind of offer.